 Denver (Muscle with a Heart of Gold)

 Are you thinking about the laugh too?
-Cuz I know, I am.
-This character brought to life another thug with a hair-trigger temper.
-Just like in the story with its multi-faceted characteristics, Denver city is known for its 300 days of sunshine, a thriving cultural scene, diverse neighbourhoods, and natural beauty.
+This character brought to life the trope of a thug with a hair-trigger temper.
+Just like in the story with his multi-faceted characteristics, Denver city is known for its 300 days of sunshine, a thriving cultural scene, diverse neighbourhoods, and natural beauty.

 Moscow (Old and Sensible)